bird-house/twitcher/docs/source/configuration.rst

 ----------------------

 Twitcher uses `OAuth2 tokens`_ to control OWS service access.
-You can use three types of tokens.
+You can use several types of tokens.

 Random Token
 ++++++++++++